-The Willamette Agility Group was founded in 1991 and is dedicated to promoting the sport of dog agility in the Willamette Valley.
+The Willamette Agility Group was founded almost 15 years ago and is dedicated to promoting the sport of dog agility in the Willamette Valley.
 This goal is achieved through classes, fun matches, demonstrations and trials.
 If you are interested in learning more about agility, visit WAG's web page at: